-Founded in 1992, Manhattan Neighborhood Network (MNN) is Manhattan’s free, public access cable network.
-We operate two media production and education facilities in Manhattan and run four cablecast channels (Community, Lifestyle, Spirit, and Culture), reaching 620,000 cable subscribers in the borough.
+We operate two state-of-the-art media production and education facilities in Manhattan and run Manhattan's public access TV channels, reaching some 600,000 cable subscribers in the borough:

-MNN offers free training in video production, editing, and broadcasting to Manhattan residents who wish to become Certified Producers with MNN.
+MNN offers affordable training in video production, editing and broadcasting to Manhattan residents who wish to become Certified Producers with MNN.

 In providing services, we seek to involve the diverse racial, ethnic and geographic communities of Manhattan in the electronic communication of their varied interest, needs, concerns and identities.